SiftScience/sift-java/README.md

-# Sift Science Java API
+# Sift API

-The official Java bindings for the latest version (v205) of the [Sift Science API](https://siftscience.com/developers/docs/java/apis-overview) .
+The official Java bindings for the latest version (v205) of the [Sift API](https://sift.com/developers/docs/java/apis-overview) .

 ## Requirements
 Java 1.7 or later.